-In Ulbricht’s case, the fact that he was convicted of running a criminal enterprise and that the Court found that his enterprise sold illegal narcotics to underage teenagers, meant that under the sentencing guidelines, the severity of the punishment was increased.
+In Ulbricht’s case, the fact that he was convicted of continuing a criminal enterprise and the Court found that his enterprise sold illegal narcotics to underage teenagers, meant that under the sentencing guidelines, the severity of the punishment was increased.

 Followers of Ross Ulbricht have called for his sentence to be reduced.
 The Judge found that given the gravity of the offences, it was not possible for him to be rehabilitated into a law abiding person.